Spring Facts for Kids

-A spring is a device made from elastic material that returns to its original shape when compressed or extended.
+A spring is a device made from elastic materials that can return to its original shape after being compressed or stretched.

 How Springs Work